ape-apatchett/lfs-arctic-browning/README.md

   - Figure S7.
 Structural-zero analysis of ITS2 amplicon sequencing data using ANCOM-BC2
   - Table S17.
 Structural zero detection by group for each fungal genus (ITS2)

+##### browning_ITS2_taxonomy.R

+Produces fungal (ITS2) relative abundance figures and evaluates vegetation type and browning effects on the abundance of the dominant fungal phyla using negative binomial generalized linear models.

+- Generates:
+  - Figure S6.
+Relative abundance of fungal (ITS2) taxa at the genus and family levels

 #### Shotgun metagenomics

 ##### trimmomatic_automate.sh